 Configuration File

-The behavior of TSTyche can be customized through a configuration file.
+TSTyche can be configured through a configuration file.

 Usage

 By default, the configuration file is loaded from the current directory.
-When the --root command line option is set, the configuration file is searched for in that directory.
+When the --root command line option is set, TSTyche searches for the configuration file in that directory.

-Use the --config command line option to point to a specific configuration file explicitly.
+Use the --config command line option to point to a specific configuration file.

-If no configuration file is discovered or provided, the built-in defaults are used.
+If no configuration file is discovered or provided, the defaults are used.

 Use the --showConfig command line option to inspect the resolved configuration.